How to get your toddler to stop throwing things

 Instead, you’re probably asking yourself how you can get your toddler to stop throwing things around… before you go mad!

-Well, before we go on to the ‘how’, it might be helpful to know the ‘why’ behind your child’s behavior — at least you’ll be more patient and understanding that way!
+Well, before we go on to the ‘how’, it might be helpful to know the ‘why’ behind your child’s behaviour — at least you’ll be more patient and understanding that way!

 At about 6 to 8 months of age, your baby is beginning to have the ability to drop and even throw things.
 In his eyes, things such as pacifiers, small toys and even his bottle or food are considered possible projectiles.